mapbox/stork/readme.md

 ## Concept of a bundle-shepherd

-1. We would have a bundle-shepherd stack that is deployed **once** in an AWS account.
+1. A bundle-shepherd stack that is deployed **once** in an AWS account.

 2. This stack's parameters define
   - The S3 bucket and path where bundles will be placed
   - A Github token that CodeBuild can use to pull private code
-  - [optional] tags for cost-tracking on repo-specific CodeBuild projects

 3. bundle-shepherd provides a default set of images and build instructions for a set of Lambda runtime environments (e.g. `nodejs6.10` and `python2.7`).